Skip to main content

 My Roof Is Leaking After a Storm - Will Insurance Pay?

-Open Perils vs. Named Perils: The Most Important Distinction in Your Insurance Policy
+Open Perils vs. Named Perils: The Key Policy Distinction

-Understanding the difference between open perils and named perils coverage, how the HO-3 splits them between dwelling and contents, why the burden of proof changes everything, and what you can do to close the gap.
+The open perils vs. named perils split: how the HO-3 divides dwelling and personal property, why the burden of proof shifts, and how to close the gap.

-Pre-Existing Damage vs. Storm Damage: Fighting the
+Pre-Existing Damage vs. Storm Damage: Beating the Denial

 Proof of Loss: What It Is and How to Complete It